ELIFE-ASU/ecg/README.md

 pip install -e .
 mkdir mydata
 ```

+## Installing and Using a Webdriver
+To use the `jgi` functionality in `ecg` you need to have a webdriver that can be used to drive a browser on your computer.
+Right now we're devloping this for Firefox.
+In order to use it you need to have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed and added to your `PATH`.

+To that install the appropriate release of `geckodriver` from the link above.
+Unzip it and put it somewhere on your computer (for example in a folder on your desktop like `C:\\Users\You\\Desktop\\geckodriver`).
+Add that directory to your PATH.
+(For example on Windows I need to "Edit My system environment variables" and add that directory to the PATH variable.)

+## Completed Installation

 The command `import ecg` should now work for any Python scripts or Jupyter Notebooks created and stored in the top-level `ecg` directory (i.e. `ecgHub/ecg`).
 Files not used by ecg or generated with ecg, but which are relevant or occasionally needed in scripts which `import ecg`, can then be stored in the `ecgHub` folder. (manuscripts, notes, templates, auxiliary csvs, etc.)

 ## Local Installation